camenpihor/organizer_app/README.md

 ## TODO

-- Test
-- Perhaps add a global Home that gives global stats or something
 - fix "Cant perform react state update on unmounted component error"
-- stats in Home page
-- stats page
-- question/:id page
 - refactor for computer

+- Model for stats on home page
+- Connect question to other model objects
-- new favicon
+- Create notebook